 Courses in Rutgers-Camden’s MA program in Psychology:

-By the time students graduate from Rutgers-Camden’s MA program in Psychology, they will have mastered the following skills:
+Graduates from Rutgers-Camden’s MA program in Psychology will have mastered the following skills:

 - Think critically about research in psychological science, both in terms of content and methodology.Stress critical thinking and academic skills

 - Design and carry out both experimental and quasi-experimental research.

 - Conduct statistical analyses (descriptive and inferential) of diverse types of data.

 - Write review and empirical papers using the standard form of writing in psychology (APA format).